 Visiting Montmartre in December is a great way to experience the fervour of Christmas.
-The Romanesque-Byzantine style of the Sacré-Cœur is made up with white stone covered with a robust scale paving.
-Inspired by Hagia Sophia in Constantinople as well as St Mark’s Basilica in Venice, Italy, the whipped-cream look of the edifice is enhanced at night with a beautiful lighting effect.
+The Romanesque-Byzantine style of the Sacré-Cœur is made of white stone covered with robust scale paving.
+Inspired by Hagia Sophia in Constantinople and St Mark’s Basilica in Venice, Italy, the whipped-cream look of the edifice is enhanced at night with a beautiful lighting effect.

 When visiting the church, observe the ceiling of the apse.
 It is ornate with France’s largest mosaics, measuring about 480m2.
 Designed by Luc-Olivier Merson in 1922, it represents Christ in Majesty with a Latin inscription: to the sacred heart of Jesus from a fervent, penitent and thankful France.